HomeTraining ResourcesBlogDeveloper Relations Conference Evans Data Corp.Conference Presentations

 Interviews 2016JobsDirectoryPost a Job

-A Developer by any other Name
+A Developer by Any Other Name

 We often get asked how many developers there are working in the world.
 This sounds like a simple question and at the same time the term “developer” does not fully convey the spectrum of how a developer self describes who they are and what they do.
-If I refined a developer more specificly as a “professional developer” would that create a clearer definition as someone who gets paid for programming?
+If I refined a developer more specifically as a “professional developer” would that create a clearer definition as someone who gets paid for programming?
 Is having the professional developer moniker mean that they have a related job title, use a specific number of programming languages, spend a specific amount of time developing, know a wide range of development tools, platforms, frameworks, libraries and architectures?
 Depending on who you talk with, there are many additional titles and terms we use to talk about who and what a developer is.

 How Developers Self Identify?